all-in-one-of/FumeFX_VDB_import-HDA/README.md

 - Load FumeFX Sub Frames if exported.
 (Check "Save Sub Frames" in the FumeFX simulation tab)
 - Load NSims all at once.
 You must have saved all of them into the same folder (This include sub frames for each of them if they     have been exported.
 The Load sub frames option must be enabled).
 The tool is smart enough to check witch one of the caches present in the selected folder belong to an NSim and witch one does not.
 - NSIM as ONE convert all NSims caches into one and prepare it to succesfully load it back into FumeFX if you desire so.
+During this mode, you will still be able to import, merge, shuffle and rename fields with one click.
 - Live Z-Depth manipulation for artistic control on the output values.
 - String auto formatting and simple errors checking anywhere you can input either a field name, a prefix or a filename.
 - HDA help/documentation with live links to the online FumeFX doc.